How to Hire a Music Teacher for Your Kids

 - Do you offer other performance opportunities for your students, such as festivals and competitions?

 - Do you use technology in your studio, such as computers, music instruction software, digital keyboards?

 - How much practice time do you require each day?

 - What do you expect of your students?
 Their parents?

 Parental support in the learning process is vital.
 Whether or not you know anything about music, take time to listen to your child play, provide exclusive practice time on a quality instrument, and celebrate his or her continued accomplishments.

 How is Music Beneficial for All Learners

 Today there are unprecedented reasons for making music a part of everyone’s life.

 Students taking music lessons now will determine the place of music in America and the value society places on music tomorrow.
-Regardless of what these students ultimately choose a profession, music making will remain a part of their lives, whether it’s listening to music, attending concerts or serving as leaders in arts associations, and community and church music programs.
+Regardless of what these students ultimately choose as a profession, music making will remain a part of their lives, whether it’s listening to music, attending concerts, or serving as leaders in arts associations, and community and church music programs.